Bambu Lab P1S 3D Printer: High-Speed CoreXY With AMS Compatibility

 The Bambu Lab P1S supports over 8 printing filaments — PLA, PETG, TPU, PVA, PET, ABS, ASA, Nylon (PA), and Polycarbonate (PC) — thanks to its enclosed chamber, 300°C all-metal hotend, and 100°C heated print bed.
 The fully enclosed printing chamber for materials like ABS and ASA, while an activated carbon filter reduces odors and emissions.

-Bambu P1S diagram showing filament run-out sensor, direct-drive extruder, and all-metal hotend features for efficient 3D printing.
+Bambu P1S features including filament run-out sensor, direct-drive extruder, and all-metal hotend, highlighted with internal view and branding.

 The included textured PEI plate offers good adhesion for most materials, but Bambu Lab recommends their Engineering Plate for better results with high-temp filaments like polycarbonate and nylon.